fenago/katacoda-scenarios/generative-adversarial-networks/generative-adversarial-networks-chapter-20-02/steps/13/text.md

-How to Use the Final SGAN Classifier Model
 Now that we have trained the generator and discriminator models, we can make use of them.
 In the case of the semi-supervised GAN, we are less interested in the generator model and more interested in the supervised model.
 Reviewing the results for the specific run, we can select a